International arbitration law and rules in China

 11.2.6 Apart from the above limitations on reciprocity and commerciality, the competent Intermediate People’s Court can only refuse the enforcement of a foreign award for the reasons provided in article V of the New York Convention (eg for serious procedural deficiencies or violations of public policy (ordre public) in the PRC).
 According to the Circular of the Supreme People’s Court on Issues in the People’s Courts’ Handling of Foreign-related Arbitrations and Foreign Arbitrations promulgated on 28 August 1995 (Circular), if the competent Intermediate People’s Court refuses to enforce a foreign award, this fact shall be reported to the Higher People’s Court.
 If the Higher People’s Court intends to also declare the award to be unenforceable, it must first seek the approval of the SPC.

 11.2.7 The Circular was issued to prevent local courts from refusing the enforcement of foreign awards in order to protect the local party.
 Before 1995, some PRC People’s Courts had refused to acknowledge and enforce foreign awards.
-The probability of enforcing a foreign award against a PRC individual or a PRC entity was estimated to be approximately 50% during the 1990s, 147 Randall Peerenboom, “Seeking Truth From Facts: An Empirical Study of Enforcement of Awards in the PRC”, American Journal of Comparative Law (49 Am.
-J. Comp.
-L. 249, 2001) p 254. but has since increased significantly.
+The probability of enforcing a foreign award against a PRC individual or a PRC entity was estimated to be approximately 50% during the 1990s, 161 but has since increased significantly.
 From 1994 to 2015, 67 out of 98 applications to enforce foreign arbitral awards were granted, resulting in a success rate of 68%.
-From 2005 to 2015, 78 applications were filed.
-46 out of the 78 applications were filed between 2011 and 2015.
-148 Enforcing foreign arbitral awards in China – a review of the past twenty years, Meg Utterback, 15 September 2016.
-In 2018, a total of 25 cases were filed with the People’s Courts in relation to recognition and enforcement of foreign arbitral awards.
-Among these, 14 arbitral awards were recognised and enforced; one arbitral award was refused to be recognised and enforced; one application for recognition and enforcement of arbitral award was dismissed; eight applicants withdrew the application for recognition and enforcement of a foreign arbitral award; one application for recognition and enforcement of the arbitral award was transferred to another competent Court by the Court concerned.
+162 According to the Supreme People’s Court Annual Report on Judicial Review of Commercial Arbitration (2023), Chinese courts handled a growing number of cases involving the recognition and enforcement of foreign arbitral awards in 2023.
+A total of 48 new cases were accepted, and 75 cases were concluded during the year.
+Among these, 69 cases resulted in the successful recognition and enforcement of foreign arbitral awards representing a 16.9% year-on-year increase.

 11.3 Awards rendered by foreign arbitration institutions within the PRC

-11.3.1 An arbitral award rendered by a foreign arbitration institution within the PRC was, in the past, very unlikely to be acknowledged and enforced in the PRC.
-However, on 22 April 2009, the Ningbo Intermediate People’s Court in Zhejiang Province upheld an ICC award by labelling it as non-domestic, despite the fact that the award was made in Beijing (Ningbo Case).
+11.3.2 On 22 April 2009, the Ningbo Intermediate People’s Court in Zhejiang Province upheld an ICC award by labelling it as non-domestic, despite the fact that the award was made in Beijing (Ningbo Case).
 In the Ningbo Case, the court rejected the respondent’s challenge to the validity of an award that had been rendered in favour of a Swiss claimant by an ICC arbitral tribunal seated in Beijing.
 The main reason for the court reaching this decision was that the respondent had failed to object to the jurisdiction of the ICC arbitral tribunal prior to the first oral hearing in the arbitration.
 In effect, the PRC People’s Court upheld and enforced the award, despite the fact that it was issued by an ICC-administered arbitral tribunal seated within the PRC.
-Together with the Longlide Case and the BNB Case as discussed above in paragraph 1.2.12, it appears that the judiciary is becoming more liberal towards arbitral proceeding administered by a foreign arbitration institution in the PRC.
+Together with the Longlide Case and the BNB Case as discussed above in paragraph 1.2.15, it appears that the judiciary is becoming more liberal towards arbitral proceedings administered by a foreign arbitration institution in the PRC.

-11.3.2 The court in the Ningbo Case reached its conclusion from a procedural point of view, ie due to the respondent’s failure to challenge jurisdiction at the appropriate stage of the arbitral proceedings, rather than providing substantive reasoning to confirm that an award rendered by a foreign arbitral tribunal within the PRC should be upheld and enforced by a competent PRC People’s Court.
+11.3.3 The court in the Ningbo Case reached its conclusion from a procedural point of view, i.e. due to the respondent’s failure to challenge jurisdiction at the appropriate stage of the arbitral proceedings, rather than providing substantive reasoning to confirm that an award rendered by a foreign arbitral tribunal within the PRC should be upheld and enforced by a competent PRC People’s Court.

 Enforcement of an award made by the International Centre for Settlement of Investment Disputes

-11.3.4 The PRC has been a contracting state to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (Washington Convention) since 1993.
-150 For the full text of the Washington Convention, see https://icsid.worldbank.org/en/Documents/icsiddocs/ICSID%20Convention%20English.pdf.
-The Washington Convention created the International Centre for Settlement of Investment Disputes (ICSID).
-According to Artcile 54 (1) of the ICSID Convention, Regulations And Rules (ICSID Convention), “each Contracting State shall recognize an award rendered pursuant to this Convention as binding and enforce the pecuniary obligations imposed by that award within its territories as if it were a final judgment of a court in that State.”
+11.3.6 The PRC has been a contracting state to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the Washington Convention) since 1993.
+166 The Washington Convention created the International Centre for Settlement of Investment Disputes (ICSID).
+According to artcle 54 (1) of the ICSID Convention, Regulations and Rules (ICSID Convention), “each Contracting State shall recognize an award rendered pursuant to this Convention as binding and enforce the pecuniary obligations imposed by that award within its territories as if it were a final judgment of a court in that State.”
 Article 54 (3) of the ICSID Convention further provides that enforcement of the ICSID award “shall be governed by the laws concerning the execution of judgments in force in the State in whose territories such execution is sought”.
 However, the PRC law does not provide specified rules of implementation on how to enforce an ICSID award.
 Therefore, it is currently unclear whether the PRC People’s Courts will enforce such awards in practice.